 Inlet valve squeak indicates the oil feed adjustment is not open enough.
 Excessive oil consumption, a smoky exhaust or an oiled sparking plug, generally indicates the oil feed adjustment is open too much.

 EXHAUST VALVE STEM LUBRICATION

-The exhaust valve stem is lubricated by oil fed through a passage drilled in the cylinder head.
+The exhaust valve stem is lubricated by oil flowing through a passage drilled in the cylinder head.
 No adjustment is provided.
-All excess oil is by-passed back to the timing gear case.

 LUBRICATION POINTS TO REMEMBER